frodefi/rails-messaging/README.md

 end
 ````

-If you want to use refinery's layout, you can add the following line to app/decorators/controllers/messaging/application_controller_decorator.rb
+If you want to use refinery's layout, you can add the following lines to app/decorators/controllers/messaging/application_controller_decorator.rb

 ````ruby
   layout "application"